chevah/geck/content/testing.rst

 We write tests to:

-* help improve quality
+* Help improve quality
-* help understand the product and its components
+* Help understand the product and its components
-* reduce risk and fears when doing bold changes into product structure
+* Reduce risk and fears when doing bold changes into product structure
-* make work easier and fun
+* Make work easier and fun

-All tests should have the following characteristic:
+All tests should have the following characteristics:

-* simple
+* Simple
-* easy to write and maintain as product evolves
+* Easy to write and maintain as product evolves
-* easy to read and understand what they are doing
+* Easy to read and understand what they are doing
-* easy to run, easy to re-run, fully automated run and reporting
+* Easy to run, easy to re-run, fully automated run and reporting
-* run very, very fast
+* Run very, very fast
-* each test should be an independent test which can run by itself
+* Each test should be an independent test which can run by itself

-Writing tests is not only done to check that code works as expected, it is also done to make sure that code has a simple designed, decoupled and easy to be reused.
+Writing tests is not only done to check that code works as expected, it is also done to make sure that code has a simple designe, decoupled and easy to be reused.

-Writing test is also about making sure that you fully understand what the code should do and how it is used.
+Writing tests is also about making sure that you fully understand what the code should do and how it is used.

 Writing tests is not a silver bullet for improving code quality and is easy to